 Shift-work and extended hours of work

 Shift-work and extended hours working hours are increasing in many industries and organisations in Australia.
-It is estimated that about 30% of employees are involved in work outside of regular daytime hours.
+It is estimated that about 30 per cent of employees are involved in work outside of regular daytime hours.

 The body is synchronised to night and day by a small part of the brain known as the circadian clock.
 Body functions - such as heart rate, blood pressure, temperature, digestion and brain activity - fluctuate over each 24-hour period, under the guidance of the circadian clock.